joaocarmo/litten-web/src/markdown-pages/create-new-litten.en.md

 ---
 date: '2021-03-14'
-title: 'How to create a new Litten'
+title: 'Create a new Litten'
 toc: false
 ---